mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

 All changes to the product must be reviewed.

 * User experience changes must be reviewed by a [product manager](/contribute/getting-started/core-committers/#product-managers).
-* Code changes must be reviewed by at least two [core committers](/contribute/getting-started/core-committers/#core-committers).
+* Code changes must be reviewed by at least two [core committers](/contribute/getting-started/core-committers/#core-committers) and a [QA tester](/contribute/getting-started/core-committers/#qa-testers).
 * Documentation changes must be reviewed by a [product manager](/contribute/getting-started/core-committers/#product-managers).
   * Product managers may ask for reviews from [core committers](/contribute/getting-started/core-committers/#core-committers) and [QA testers](/contribute/getting-started/core-committers/#qa-testers) as required.
-* Any change may be verified by a [QA tester](/contribute/getting-started/core-committers/#qa-testers) as required.

 If you are a community member seeking a review
 ----------------------------------------------